 No matter the product or services you’re selling, content should be an essential part of your eCommerce brand.
 It’s a smart manner of communicating with potential customers without hard selling.
 Creating and sharing high quality free content builds trust with potential buyers and keeps customers engaged and loyal.

 In the digital world, content is a combination of the graphical, written, video, and audio information that is presented on your site and delivered to the world.
-More precisely content is the packaging on your website that presents your audience with information.
+More precisely, content is the packaging on your website that presents your audience with information.
 There are a plethora of Shopify blog examples that demonstrate exactly how to build your store into a towering structure of engagement and conversions.

 But, when it comes to your content marketing strategy, blogging should be home base.
 Why?

 - There are many benefits of starting a blog, it can help you drive traffic to your website from social media and from SEO.

 - Blogs give people a reason to return to your website over and over again.